Newcastle Brown Ale

 Newcastle Brown Ale is a brown ale, originally brewed in Newcastle upon Tyne, England.

-Launched in 1927 by Colonel Jim Porter after three years of development, the 1960 merger of Newcastle Breweries with Scottish Brewers afforded the beer national distribution and sales peaked in the United Kingdom in the early 1970s.
+It was launched in 1927 by Colonel Jim Porter after three years of development.
+The 1960 merger of Newcastle Breweries with Scottish Brewers afforded the beer national distribution, and UK sales peaked in the early 1970s.
 The beer underwent a resurgence in the late 1980s and early 1990s with student unions selling it.
-By the late 1990s, the beer was the most widely distributed alcoholic product in the UK.
-By the 2000s, the majority of sales were in the United States, although it still sells 100 million bottles annually in the UK.
-Brewing moved in 2005 from Newcastle to Dunston, Tyne and Wear, in 2010 to Tadcaster, and in 2017 to the Heineken Brewery in Zoeterwoude, the Netherlands.
-As of 2019, it is also brewed by Lagunitas Brewing Company in Petaluma, California, and Chicago, Illinois, for the American market.
+Brewing moved in 2005 from Newcastle to Dunston, Tyne and Wear, and in 2010 to Tadcaster.
+In 2017, the Heineken Brewery in Zoeterwoude, Netherlands, also began production.
+Starting 2019, it has also been brewed by Lagunitas Brewing Company in Petaluma, California, and Chicago, Illinois, for the American and Canadian market, however the original product has also been available again starting in 2025.

-Newcastle Brown Ale is perceived in the UK as a working-man's beer, with a long association with heavy industry, the traditional economic staple of the North East of England.
-In export markets, it is seen as a trendy, premium import and is predominantly drunk by the young.
-It was one of the first beers to be distributed in a clear glass bottle and is most readily associated with this form of dispense in the UK.
+Newcastle Brown Ale is perceived in the UK as a working-man's beer, with a long association with heavy industry: the traditional economic staple of the North East of England.
+In export markets, it is seen as a trendy, premium import, being predominantly drunk by the young.
+It was one of the first beers to be distributed in a clear glass bottle and is most readily associated with this form of bottle in the United Kingdom.

 History

 Tyne Brewery, Newcastle

 Newcastle Brown Ale was originally created by Lieutenant Colonel James ('Jim') Herbert Porter (b.
 1892, Burton upon Trent), a third-generation brewer at Newcastle Breweries, in 1927.
-Porter had served in the North Staffordshire Regiment in the First World War, earning his DSO with Bar before moving to Newcastle.
+Porter had served in the North Staffordshire Regiment in the First World War, earning his DSO with Bar, before moving to Newcastle.
 Porter had refined the recipe for Newcastle Brown Ale alongside chemist Archie Jones over a period of three years.
 When Porter actually completed the beer, he believed it to be a failure, as he had actually been attempting to recreate Bass ale.
 The original beer had an original gravity of 1060º and was 6.25 ABV, and it sold at a premium price of 9 shillings for a dozen pint bottles.

-Newcastle Brown Ale went into production at Tyne Brewery in 1927, with Newcastle Breweries having occupied the site since 1890, with brewing on the site dating back to 1868.
+Newcastle Brown Ale went into production at Tyne Brewery in 1927, with Newcastle Breweries having occupied the site since 1890, and brewing on the site dating back to 1868.

 The blue star logo was introduced to the Newcastle Brown Ale bottle in 1928, the year after the beer was launched.
 The five points of the star represent the five founding breweries of Newcastle.

 After the merger of Scottish Brewers with Newcastle Breweries in 1960, Newcastle Brown Ale became a flagship brand of Scottish & Newcastle alongside McEwan's Export and Younger's Tartan Special.

 By 1997, Scottish and Newcastle claimed that it was the most widely distributed alcoholic product in both pubs and off licences in the country.